hostinger-bot/btch-gemini/README.md

 # btch-gemini Unofficial Module

 ## Description

-**btch-gemini** is a lightweight Node.js package for seamlessly interacting with the Gemini API.
-It provides simple, efficient methods for sending chat prompts, processing image descriptions, and handling various media types like audio and video with robust error handling.
+**btch-gemini** is a lightweight, TypeScript-based Node.js package for interacting with the Gemini API.
+It provides simple, efficient methods for sending chat prompts, processing images, audio, and video, editing images, managing conversation history, and handling system prompts.
+Built with robust error handling and dual-module support (CommonJS and ESM), it’s ideal for modern JavaScript and TypeScript projects.

 ## Prerequisites

 - Node.js version 16 or higher
 - An active internet connection
-- API access to the Gemini service
+- API access to the Gemini service (ensure `https://gemini-api.zone.id` is accessible)

 ## Installation